KorayTA/APW-Project/README.md

 car.
 Throughout the website, there are alert buttons that will pop up if the user does something that they aren't supposed to do (Ex. try to add their own car to the collection without being a staff member).

+Once cloning the repository, run "mongorestore" to obtain the database called "FinalDB"

 Koray Akcabal - Create-A-Car.js, createAccount.js, app.js, MongoDB